vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 };
 ```

-Normally, you may want to use it with `prefix` to quickly restore the structure of the document.
+Normally, you may want to use it with `prefix` to restore the structure of the document easily.

 For example, suppose you have a following directory structure: